White-fronted chat: Distribution and habitat

 The white-fronted chat is endemic to Australia, being found across southern Australia (including Tasmania) from Shark Bay in Western Australia around to the Darling Downs in Queensland.
 Its preferred habitat is open country with low vegetation, including samphire (Tecticornia), tea-tree (Melaleuca) and heath, in saltmarshes and coastal dunes, in swamp or mangrove margins and around inland salt lakes.
 It is generally sedentary in the wetter southern part of its range, though it may be nomadic in more arid areas.

 Behaviour

 The white-fronted chat is usually conspicuous, perching prominently on bushes, tussocks or fences.
 However, it is quite secretive in approaching the nest, engaging in distraction displays.
 They are a gregarious species, often nesting in small colonies.

 Breeding

-In the breeding season from June to January, the female builds a cup-shaped nest of grasses and twigs, lined with fine grass, feathers, wool and hair, which is well concealed in tussock or a low shrub.
+In the breeding season from June to January, the female builds a cup-shaped nest of grasses and twigs, lined with fine grass, feathers, wool and hair, which is well concealed in a tussock or a low shrub.
 A clutch of 2 to 4 eggs is incubated by both parents for 13–14 days.
 The eggs measure 17 × 14 mm and are white, spotted with reddish-brown at the large end.
 The chicks are fed by both parents and fledge after 10–15 days.
 The nests are occasionally parasitised by Horsfield's bronze-cuckoo (Chrysococcyx basalis).